Some posts contain compensated links. Please read this disclaimer for more info.

 Arguably the best one of them all is found on Dugi Otok (or Long Island).
 It’s called Sakarun, located in a cove on the northwestern tip of the island.

-You can easily get to Dugi Otok from Zadar by ferry or catamaran.
+You can quickly get to Dugi Otok from Zadar by ferry or catamaran.

 Pinija Beach, Petrcane

-This is not one of the most spectacular beaches in Zadar County, but it is a very pleasant spot to hang out for an afternoon – especially if you have kids.
+This is not one of the most spectacular beaches in Zadar County, but it is an enjoyable spot to hang out for an afternoon – especially if you have kids.

 Hope in your rental car, and take a short drive along the coastal road to the southeast- it will bring you to Dražica in Biograd.
 This is one of several beaches near the Biograd town center.